 7. Super Bowl Bar Specials

-Some love the Super Bowl for the football, some watch the event for the funny commercials and the halftime show, and others are just looking for an excuse to drink on a Sunday.
+Some folks love the Super Bowl for the game, some watch the event for the funny commercials and the halftime show, and others are just looking for an excuse to drink on a Sunday.
 Design all you can eat and/or drink specials, special menus, and see if you can get your liquor or beer vendors to sponsor the cost of a TV to giveaway.
 Alternatively, you could offer a free appetizer for tables that order a meal and drink.
 Nothing gets a football fan’s mouth-watering like some 50 cent wings!
 If people already decided they’re going to a bar for the Super Bowl, specials can help increase their check average.

 8. Don’t Forget The Non-Sports Fans